Configure URL Filtering

 This method is prone to false positives in environments that do not have uniquely structured usernames, so you should only use this method to protect your high-value user accounts.

 - Use IP User Mapping—Checks for valid corporate username submissions and verifies that the username matches the user logged in to the source IP address of the session.
-To use this method, the firewall matches the submitted username against its IP address-to-username mapping table.
-To use this method, you can use any of the user mapping methods described in Map IP Addresses to Users.
+The firewall matches the submitted username against its IP address-to-username mapping table.
+You can use any of the user mapping methods described in Map IP Addresses to Users.

 - Use Domain Credential Filter—Checks for valid corporate usernames and password submissions and verifies that the username maps to the IP address of the logged-in user.
 See Configure User Mapping Using the Windows User-ID Agent for instructions on how to set up User-ID to enable this method.